The Justified & Stripped Tour: Justin & Christina

-Aguilera and Timberlake released a promotional limited edition extended play (EP) titled Justin & Christina.
-It was released on July 1, 2003 by RCA, Jive and BMG Records.
-The EP was released exclusively held at the American retail chain Target.
-The material featured in the EP included two original compositions from each artist, "That's What Love Can Do" by Aguilera and "Why, When, How" by Timberlake, as well as four remixes of two of Aguilera and Timberlake's own songs.
+Justin & Christina is an extended play (EP) by Justin Timberlake and Christina Aguilera released on July 1, 2003 by RCA, Jive, and BMG Records.
+The EP was released exclusively at the American retail chain Target.
+Timberlake and Aguilera both contributed three songs to the six-track EP, which consists of one new original composition from each artist alongside remixes of previous singles from Aguilera's Stripped and Timberlake's Justified albums.

 Track listing

 Reception

 The Justified and Stripped Tour garnered mixed reviews from contemporary critics.
 Longtime critic Robert Hilburn for the Los Angeles Times called Aguilera's part "tedious" and her stage persona "uncertain", while praising Timberlake's act, considering him "born for the stage (with) the savvy instincts to put together a show that works.
 Rather than make himself the constant center of attention, he was comfortable enough at times simply to be part of a talented ensemble."
 By contrast, the Orange County Register's Ben Wener complimented Aguilera's performance, writing "I'd favor Aguilera's sex-appeal feast over Timberlake's club jam...
 Christina is simply a more well-rounded entertainer."
 Meanwhile, he criticized Timberlake's part and compared him to George Michael.
 Darryl Morder from The Hollywood Reporter was not impressed with either artist, naming the tour "more a case of egofied and cluttered."
 Morder further said that Aguilera's numbers were "too often swathed in bloated arrangements", while Timberlake's voice was "whiny and thin."

 Multiple critics also believed that Aguilera's image during the tour resembled Cher's look during the 1980s.
 Christina Fuoco from MTV News drew similarities between the two artists: big curly black locks, a black and hot-pink halter with belly-baring plunging neckline, pants, and spiked heels.
 Writing for the San Francisco Chronicle, Neva Chonin also compared Aguilera to Cher, with "a torso-baring black ensemble, a shock of dark hair exploding from the back of her head".
 In 2003, the tour was the sixteenth-highest-grossing tour of the year, with a total gross of US$30,261,670.
 546,483 tickets were sold out of 592,360 available (approximately 92%), including 23 sellout shows out of 45 (approximately 51%).
 It was also the third-top-grossing co-headlining tour of the year, only behind Face to Face by Billy Joel and Elton John, and Rocksimus Maximus by Aerosmith and Kiss.